Meteor Mission

 Notice the up arrows on the left and right

-Meteor Mission doesn’t feature the impressive graphics of the later Big Five games, or use the Big Five trademark alien, the Flagship.
+Meteor Mission doesn’t feature the impressive graphics of the later Big Five Software games, or use the trademark alien, the Flagship.
 It was never updated to support sound or a joystick and it was less expensive than the other games (only $9.95 as opposed to $14.95).
 But it is still a fun game, and one of the few TRS-80 games that can be played by two people at the same time.